uisautomation/lecture-capture-preferences-webapp/README.md

 ## CircleCI configuration

-[ADD DETAILS HERE ON WHAT CONFIGURATION IS REQUIRED FOR CIRCLECI/OTHER CI/CD.]
+TODO: [ADD DETAILS HERE ON WHAT CONFIGURATION IS REQUIRED FOR CIRCLECI/OTHER CI/CD.]

 ## Copyright License

-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.md) file for details.